Georgia businesses are taking action on climate.

-As the one year anniversary of Drawdown Georgia approaches, we’re excited to announce the launch of the Drawdown Georgia Business Compact.
-This inclusive and collaborative initiative seeks to galvanize corporate climate action in Georgia and is a project of The Ray C. Anderson Center for Sustainable Business at the Georgia Tech Scheller College of Business.
+As the one year anniversary of Drawdown Georgia approaches, we’re excited to announce the launch of an inclusive and collaborative new initiative.
+The Drawdown Georgia Business Compact seeks to galvanize corporate climate action in Georgia and is a project of The Ray C. Anderson Center for Sustainable Business at the Georgia Tech Scheller College of Business.

 “Georgia is home to so many companies that are leading the way on climate solutions,” said John Lanier, executive director of the Ray C. Anderson Foundation and a founder of Drawdown Georgia.
 “We are inspired by their leadership and look forward to seeing what can happen when these pioneers mentor and collaborate with other Georgia businesses that are just beginning down this path.”